-This is where our assumptions will really be put to the test, because although there may be information available about how many leads we can expect from individual sources, there’s often no pre-existing information about how effective our sales copy is, or whether people want to buy our product in the first place; at least for new businesses.
+This is where our assumptions will really be put to the test, because although there may be information available about how many leads we can expect from individual sources, there’s often no pre-existing information about how effective our sales copy is, or whether people want to buy our product in the first place.

 You can always throw leads at a product, service, website, or app, but if no one is converting it’s time to take a long look at where our assumptions are going wrong.